MARKETProtocol/docs/source/includes/_dapp.md

 The [Find Contracts](https://dapp.marketprotocol.io/contract/find) screen allows for a reverse lookup for MARKET Contracts using the ethereum address of the deployed contract.
-Users can enter a known address, if valid, the dApp will display the current specifcations of the MARKET Contract deployed to this address.
+Users can enter a known address, if valid, the dApp will display the current specifications of the MARKET Contract deployed to this address.

 ## Test Query